Rijafarooqi/Rijafarooqi/README.md

 - Developed ETL solutions using Airflow, Docker, AWS Glue, and Google Cloud DataFlow, leading to a 16% improvement in conversion rates.

 ### **Cloud Fish LLC** | Senior Data Software Engineer
-_Alpharetta, GA, US | January 2020 – September 2022_
+_Alpharetta, GA, US | January 2020 – August 2022_

 - Developed an end-to-end data pipeline using AWS (S3, Athena, PySpark) to handle diverse data sources.
 - Implemented user-level pricing, increasing monthly sales revenue by 20%.
-- Led customer segmentation and market analysis projects, contributing to a 25% increase in sales and generating $20M in revenue.
+- Led customer segmentation and market analysis projects, contributing to a 25% increase in sales.
 - Built ML pipelines on AWS SageMaker and integrated CI/CD into batch data pipelines.

 ### **Systems Limited** | Data Engineer
-_Doha, Qatar | June 2018 – December 2019_
+_Doha, Qatar | June 2019 – December 2019_

 - Designed a BI platform from scratch using modern cloud technologies.
 - Built and delivered an ETL pipeline to aggregate data for a Qatar-based company.